greatroboticslab/MTSUJaguarRobot/README.md

 ## 🛠️ Development Mode

-Without robot hardware, the app still works for:
+**On your regular internet connection**, the app works for:
 - Testing web interface
 - Developing new features
 - UI demonstrations
 - Learning the codebase

 MQTT timeouts are normal/expected without robot connection.

+**To control actual robot**: Follow "Robot Network Setup" above to switch networks.

 ## 📁 Project Structure